kipronokoech/Mask-R-CNN-for-Fruit-Detection/README.md

 - `mrcnn` - this folder contains all the core files needed to train Mask R-CNN.
 The model itself is defined in `model.py`.
 Other files in the folder includes `config.py` (contains Configuration class for Mask R-CNN), `parallel_model.py` (to set up parallel processing), `utils.py` (contains common utility functions and classes), `visualize.py` (facilitate visualization of model output).
 - `requirements.txt` - contains all the libraries and packages required run the model.
 Specific versions of libraries are defined to ease reproducibility.
 - `setup.py` - This file is executed as a part of setup process.
 The process installs the necessary dependencies that are missing.
 Once you have gone through `Setup` section executing this file won't be necessary.
 - `via.html` - This is fully-fledged VGG annotator.
-The online version of the annotator can be accessed here.
+The online version of the annotator can be accessed [here.](http://www.robots.ox.ac.uk/~vgg/software/via/via.html)
-[here.](http://www.robots.ox.ac.uk/~vgg/software/via/via.html)

 ## Setup
+- Clone the repository
 - Python virtual environment - Link this to my Medium article.
 - Upgrade pip and setup tools
 - Requirements on requirement.txt